Nipple soreness—sore breasts while breastfeeding newborns

 - Dry, cracked nipples

-- Your breastfeeding position
+- Breastfeeding position

 Ways to relieve pain and discomfort: